 Community Involved in Sustaining Agriculture (CISA) strengthens farms and engages the community to build the local food economy.

 CISA is a non-profit, 501(c)3 organization.
-We began this work more than 20 years ago, and thousands of people in our region have contributed to our success and impact.
+We began this work 25 years ago, and thousands of people in our region have contributed to our success and impact.
 More than 250 farms participate in our programs, and the number of residents who are committed to supporting local agriculture grows every day.
 Our Be a Local Hero, Buy Locally Grown® program, the longest-running agricultural buy-local campaign in the country, connects farmers and the community, improving farm business viability and enhancing the quality of life for residents across the region.
 Additional programs include Senior FarmShare, technical assistance for farms and food businesses, and research and support for local food and farm businesses of all kinds, including processors, distributors, and producers of value-added products like jams, cheeses, and pickles.

 We are successful only because of the people we have inspired and those who have inspired us.
 Please join with us as we deepen our connections to each other and create a community that is economically and environmentally healthy for our children and our children’s children.